Docs

 }

 @Route and @RouteAlias each contain an annotation attribute called, autoLayout.
-Setting that attribute to false will stop automatic layout; it will ignore any @Layout matching the route.
-Giving a class for the layout method in @Route also disables automatic layout and uses the one given.
+Setting that attribute to false stops automatic layout; it ignores any @Layout matching the route.
+Giving a class for the layout method in @Route also disables automatic layout and causes the one given to be used.

 @Route(autoLayout = false)